Keeping the productivity and culture on point whilst working from home

 Be clear and communicate a lot

-We tend to use mind shortcuts, often not easy to encode by someone on the other side of the screen.
-If you work across different countries, add cultural differences to the equation and realise how differently your message can be read if context differs.
+We tend to use mental shortcuts, often not easy to encode by someone on the other side of the screen.
+If you work across different countries, add cultural differences to the equation and you’ll realise how differently your message can be read if context differs.
 When reading a message, always assume the best tone.
 Record your meetings, set up video calls, discuss everything in detail, follow up with the meeting minutes to confirm the understanding on both sides.
 You will find yourself having a lot of more video calls which might feel daunting at the start but remember that this is the equivalent of a real-life chat with your colleague from the office.
 Also, don’t assume that the more senior the person you speak to, the less information you have to provide.
 Knowledge transfer is knowledge transfer, full stop.

 Be available but set boundaries